Transfer Students & Transfer Credit

 - Complete the form and bring it to the Chemistry Education Office (6-205) with the supporting documents (see below).

 - Your application will be reviewed by the Chemistry Transfer Credit Examiner, with the assistance of other faculty.
+The department may elect to have the student complete a competency exam to receive transfer credit.
 You will be notified of the status of your application by the Chemistry Education Office.

 - If your application is approved, the "Request for Additional Credit" form (signed by the Chemistry Transfer Credit Examiner) will be returned to you.
 This form should be handed in to the Registrar's Office in 5-119.